mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, if you want to use the single preset, you should go to the preset chooser on :kbd:`F6` and press the folder icon there.
+Now, if you want to use the single preset, you should go to the preset chooser on the :kbd:`F6` key and press the folder icon there.
 This will give a file dialog.
 Navigate to the kpp file and open it to import it.

 If there are brush tips and patterns coming with the file, do the same